TangJicheng123/mlops-assignment/README.md

 ## Evaluation
 #### 1. Service availability
-Your code will be deployed with the Dockerfile you provided.
+Your code will be deployed with the Dockerfile you provided for testing.
 ```
 docker build -t mlops:v1 .
 docekr run -d -p 8000:8000 mlops:v1
-python example/client.py
 ```

 #### 2. Feature implementation